 So how can you use your HSA to help with your retirement?
 Use it as a tax shelter.
 Pay your deductible and out-of-pocket expenses from your current cash flow whenever possible and fund your HSA to the limit each year.
 This way, you can have certainty about your annual medical expenses, which are capped, and take advantage of the tax-free growth and medical expense distributions offered by HSAs.
 Once you reach retirement, you will potentially have a nice nest egg alongside your other retirement savings to help fund your healthcare needs.

 Because health care expenses are consistently rising, the time to consider the impact of medical needs on your retirement is right now.
-Many people are surprised at the level of savings required to meet insurance costs and other out-of-pocket expenses, so talk with your advisor and take the time to try to build these costs into your retirement savings projections.
+Many people are surprised at the level of savings required to meet insurance costs and other out-of-pocket expenses, so talk with your Health Insurance Agent, CPA, and your Wealth Advisor and take the time to try to build these costs into your retirement savings projections.

 When making retirement plans, consider not only your usual retirement savings vehicles but alternatives such as HSAs alongside a high deductible health plan to build tax-free savings for your future medical needs.
 As hard as it is, taking a hard look at your current health and potential healthcare needs in the future will go a long way towards helping you build in the financial security you deserve in retirement.